Digital Transformation in Clinical Trials

 Pharma and biotech companies are increasingly implementing new solutions to support a more patient-centric trial execution approach to accommodate these new requirements and are at the same time struggling with keeping down the cost and new practical study burdens for both sites and patients.

 The trend towards a higher level of digitalization has been ongoing for the last 15 years.
-Initially, the focus was on digitalizing the internal sponsor processes with systems like EDC, where data capture was moved from paper to being directly entered by the sites into EDC, more advanced clinical management systems for consolidating and cleaning data, and even bigger statistical solutions for analysis.
+Initially, the focus was on digitizing internal sponsor processes with systems like EDC.
+Advanced clinical management systems and statistical solutions followed for data consolidation and analysis.
 In parallel, many pharma companies have implemented Clinical Trial Management System (CTMS) applications to support the clinical operations side.

 Despite all these initiatives, except for EDC, the promised cost and efficiency savings have not materialized.

 One of the most important reasons is that the processes have not been allowed to follow suit with the development of technology.
 A digital transformation cannot be successful without radically changing the related processes, and many companies have, at least partially, held on to their previous processes, thereby missing out on the full benefits of digitalization.

 That is now changing, and we see several trends that are supporting this change in mindset.

 Improved IT support of Clinical Development

 IT is supporting the business with what they need to work smarter.
 IT and Clinical Development collaborate to optimize budgets, prioritizing business process improvements for efficient resource utilization.